ilabcode/HierarchicalGaussianFiltering.jl/docs/src/index.md

 get_parameters(agent)
 ````

-Set a new parameter for initial precision of x2 and define some inputs
+Set a new parameter for initial precision of xprob and define some inputs

 ````@example index
-set_parameters!(agent, ("x2", "initial_precision"), 0.9)
+set_parameters!(agent, ("xprob", "initial_precision"), 0.9)
 inputs = [1, 0, 1, 1, 1, 0, 1, 0, 1, 0, 1, 0, 1, 1, 1, 1, 1, 0, 0, 1, 0, 0, 0, 0];
 nothing #hide
 ````